Neuro1729/SAM3_broiler-detection/README.md

 We use:

 **DPT Transformer (Depth Prediction Transformer)**
-to generate a **depth map** of the scene.
+to estimate how far each part of the chicken is from the camera.

 ### Pipeline
 1. SAM-3 segments each chicken
-2. DPT predicts depth
+2. DPT predicts a depth map
-3. Depth is integrated inside each chicken mask
+3. The depth values inside each chicken mask are averaged and integrated
-4. This gives a **volume-aware area proxy**
+4. This produces a **distance-aware size estimate**
-5. That proxy is mapped to chicken weight
+5. This is mapped to chicken weight

-This compensates for:
+This corrects for:
 - Camera distance
 - Perspective distortion
-- Body thickness
+- Birds appearing smaller when farther away

+So two chickens with the same pixel area but different distances do **not** get the same weight.

 ---